Detect 3D Schools dialog box

 Assign class

-Note: If you want to define a new region class, use the Classes page of the EV File Properties dialog box before you configure the parameters for a 3D schools detection.
+Select a region class to assign to the 3D regions created by school detection.
+Use the Edit button to define a new region class on the Classes page of the EV File Properties dialog box before a 3D school detection.

 Delete 3D regions with this class first